India and weapons of mass destruction: Nuclear weapons

-India's loss to China in a brief Himalayan border war in October 1962, provided the New Delhi government impetus for developing nuclear weapons as a means of deterring potential Chinese aggression.
-By 1964 India was in a position to develop nuclear weapons.
-Prime Minister Lal Bahadur Shastri opposed developing nuclear weapons but fell under intense political pressure, including elements within the ruling Indian National Congress.
-India was also unable to obtain security guarantees from either the United States or the Soviet Union.
-As a result, Shastri announced that India would pursue the capability of what it called "peaceful nuclear explosions" that could be weaponized in the future.
+Weaponisation of the nuclear programme in 1960 was widely due to the India's loss of the border war with China in 1962 that provided the Indian government a view that the development of nuclear weapons would deter the potential Chinese influence towards its northern territories.
+By the U.S. intelligence estimates in 1964, India was in a position to develop nuclear weapons.
+Prime Minister Lal Bahadur Shastri opposed developing nuclear weapons due to fear of economic isolation but fell under intense political pressure, including elements within the ruling Indian National Congress.
+India was also unable to obtain security guarantees from either the Soviet Union or the United States in case of conflict with China.
+As a result, Shastri announced in 1966 that India would pursue the capability of what it called "peaceful nuclear explosions" that could be weaponised in the future.

-India first tested a nuclear device in 1974 (code-named "Smiling Buddha"), under Prime Minister Indira Gandhi as a peaceful nuclear explosion.
+In 1974, India carried out a surprise test of "crude design" of a nuclear bomb (code-named "Operation Smiling Buddha"), under Prime Minister Indira Gandhi, which the Indian government termed it as "peaceful nuclear explosion".
 The test used plutonium produced in the Canadian-supplied CIRUS reactor, and raised concerns that nuclear technology supplied for peaceful purposes could be diverted to weapons purposes.
 This also stimulated the early work of the Nuclear Suppliers Group.
-During the 1970s and the 1980s Prime Ministers Indira Gandhi, Morarji Desai, and Rajiv Gandhi opposed weaponizing its nuclear program beyond PNE and theoretical research.
-In 1982, Indira Gandhi refused to allow the Defence Research and Development Organisation to develop active nuclear weapons but also approved the Integrated Guided Missile Development Programme that would develop missiles to deliver a nuclear warhead if India developed one.
+During the 1970s and the 1980s, the fear of international sanctions, economic isolation, and priortising the relations with the United States forced and refrained the successive governments of prime ministers Indira Gandhi, Morarji Desai, and Rajiv Gandhi towards further weaponising the nuclear programme beyond the approved civilian limits.
+This fear was evident when Indira Gandhi turned down the "weaponisation proposal" from the Defence Research and Development Organisation (DRDO) in 1982 but the approval was given towards the development of guided missile programme that would be developed into the deliverable nuclear payloads.
 India also supported international nuclear non-proliferation and arms control efforts.

-The situation changed again in the late 1980s after the 1987 Brasstacks crisis and the beginning of the Pakistani nuclear weapons program.
-In 1989, Prime Minister Rajiv Gandhi gave Defense Secretary Naresh Chandra approval to develop the bomb.
-Chandra continued the program through successive governments in the 1990s after Gandhi lost power in the 1989 general election.
-India most likely completed weaponized nuclear warheads around 1994.
-India performed further nuclear tests in 1998 (code-named "Operation Shakti") under Prime Minister Atal Bihari Vajpayee.
-In 1998, as a response to the continuing tests, the United States and Japan imposed sanctions on India, which have since been lifted.
+After the military standoff with China in 1986 and the military standoff with Pakistan in 1987, Prime Minister Rajiv Gandhi reassessed the Indian strategic calculations and eventually asking his Defence Secretary Naresh Chandra to re-weaponise the nuclear programme which the successive Indian governments aggressively continued in the throughout the early 1990s.
+Around 1997, India most likely completed the weaponisation of its nuclear programme and moved it towards weapons testing in 1998 (code-named "Operation Shakti") under Prime Minister Atal Bihari Vajpayee.

-Neutron bombs
+In 1998, as a response to the continuing tests, the United States and Japan imposed sanctions on India, which have since been waived and lifted.

-R Chidambaram, who headed India's Pokhran-II nuclear tests, told the Press Trust of India in 1999 that India was capable of producing a neutron bomb.
+Development and weapon designs takes place on Bhabha Atomic Research Centre (BARC), a sole weapons development centre for Indian nuclear weapons.